How Many Calories Does Rucking Burn?

 However, these are just estimates.
 Calculating exact calorie expenditure requires tracking duration, distance, pack weight, pace, terrain, and other individual factors.
 Apps and fitness trackers can help with this.
 To put it in perspective, here is an example calorie burn estimate: For a 150 lb (68 kg) person rucking 3 miles (4.8km) with a 30 lb (13.6 kg) pack, the duration would be about 60 minutes.
 With a 30 lb (13.6) pack weight, the estimated calories burned per hour is 400.
 So the total calories burned would be around 400.
 While calorie burn will vary based on the factors discussed, rucking 2-3 times per week can significantly increase calorie expenditure when combined with a healthy diet.
 Heavier packs, faster paces, and hilly terrain optimize the calorie-burning benefits.
 Rucking is an extremely efficient exercise for burning calories.
 With a weighted pack, you can burn upwards of 400-600 calories per hour.
 Tracking your personal numbers provides the most accurate estimate.
 But in general, rucking offers an incredibly effective calorie-burning workout.
 The heavier the pack and more intense the pace, the more calories you can expect to burn.

-Fitness Level and Body Weight
+Impact of Fitness Level and Body Weight on Calorie Burn During Rucking

-Proper Rucking Form and Technique
+Mastering Proper Rucking Form and Technique for Maximum Calorie Burn

 Maximizing Calorie Burn with Rucking